 Columbia is home to a thriving art and music community and is known for being voted one of the best places to live in the United States.

 Frederick County spans the northwest corner of the state lining the borders of Pennsylvania and Virginia.

 Gaithersburg is a city in Montgomery County and is noted for its economic and ethnic diversity.

 Montgomery County is the largest county in the state of Maryland.
 It sits just slightly north-west of the United States Capitol.

 Potomac is a relatively small, affluent community that borders the Potomac River, separating Maryland from Virginia.

 Rockville, located in Montgomery County, is in close proximity to DC.
 Our sober living home and outpatient offices are located here.

-Silver Spring, Maryland is located within Montgomery County, approximately ten miles from our North Bethesda office.
+Silver Spring, Maryland is located within Montgomery County, approximately ten miles from our Rockville office.
 This beautiful city is rich with culture and puts a large emphasis on the arts.